How to choose cooperation model in IT

 Typically, this model is also used for short-term software development tasks that do not require close monitoring by the client.

-The peculiarity of this model lies in the absence of a precisely defined project cost – the customer pays the actual amount of work performed by the IT outsourcing company under the time spent and the hourly rates of the contractor’s specialists.
+The peculiarity of this model lies in the absence of a precisely defined software development costing – the customer pays the actual amount of work performed by the IT outsourcing company under the time spent and the hourly rates of the contractor’s specialists.